ASEAN Heritage Parks

 Unique Fauna: Sumatran rhinoceros (Dicerorhinus sumatrensis); Sumatran tiger (Panthera tigris); Asian elephant (Elephas maximus); white breasted Thomas leaf monkey (Presbytis thomasi); siamang(Symphalangus syndactylus), Sumatran ground cuckoo (Carpacoccyx viridis); and white bellied sea eagle (Haliaetusleo cogaster).

-For those who prefer to have a cultural experience, present are different ethnic groups who use natural resources such as wood, dammar, rattan and fish for income.
+For those who prefer to have a cultural experience, present are different ethnic groups who use natural resources such as wood, dammar, rattan, and fish for income.

 Explore Other Parks

-Tarutao National Park
+Hkakaborazi National Park

 Read More »